Buy Now

 Desktop

-Windows (.NET 10 — all 6 sensors natively) and macOS (Swift — audio sensors natively).
+Windows (.NET 10 — all 6 sensors natively) and macOS (Swift — all 6 sensors natively).

 🎮